Who Needs an Estate Plan?

 You have minor children

 If you have minor children, an estate plan allows you to (1) designate a guardian to take care of your children if you die, and (2) create a trust that designates who will manage your child’s finances and how, and when, your assets will be distributed to your child.
 Without an estate plan in place, a Court is left to make these critical decisions on its own.
 You know your children better than anyone, and you know what is best for them.
 Having an estate plan enables you to take care of your children if the worst were to happen.
-Click here for more information on Estate Planning for Parents.
+Click here for more information on Estate Planning for Parents and here to download our Estate Planning for Children guide.

 You own real estate in Idaho